dhananjay1405/tally-database-loader/README.md

 Upcoming features:
 * Graphical Interface for the utility (Electron JS powered App)
-* Password encryption in *config.json* to prevent password reveal while editing it
+* Password encryption in *config.json* to prevent password reveal while editing it (to be covered in GUI based version)
 * Web-page to configure **tally-export-config.yaml** and **database-structure.sql** for easy expansion of Tally system defined and/or TDL fields

 Tentative Features: